kiwisincebirth/TRS-80-MODEL-1-K/frehd/RESOURCES.md

 ### FREHD.ROM

-There seem to be a couple of versions
+There seem to be a couple of versions of this, if downloading from Ian's Site, I suggest you use the combined ZIP files that contain disk images, they seem to have a newer version.

 ## Operation